fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_000.md

 ## How to Succeed as a Solo Junior Developer?
 ## Do Seasoned Programmers Sometimes Struggle in Interviews?
 ## How to Convince Your Boss That a Certificate Is a Waste of Time?
-## How to Develop the Mindset of a Senior Backend Developer?
-## How to Develop the Mindset of a Seasoned Frontend Developer?
+## How can developers cultivate the mindset of a senior engineer, whether in backend or frontend development?
 ## How to Find IT Companies That Pay Really Well?
 ## What Should You Know Before Applying for an Entry-Level Software Job?
 ## Why Is Having a Career Gap on a CV Viewed Negatively?